 Mathematical Sciences Research Institute (MSRI)

 The Mathical Book Prize is awarded by the Mathematical Sciences Research Institute (MSRI) in Berkeley, California.
 MSRI is one of the world’s preeminent centers for collaborative research in mathematics.
 Our mission is to advance mathematical research, foster talent, and further the appreciation and understanding of mathematics.

 MSRI is supported by the National Science Foundation with additional support from other government agencies, private foundations, corporations, individual donors, and over 100 academic institutions.
 MSRI is a registered 501(c)(3) nonprofit organization, and it is not affiliated with any publisher or bookseller of Mathical award titles.

 MSRI is pleased to partner with two of the United States’ premier professional associations for educators, the National Council of Teachers of English (NCTE) and the National Council of Teachers of Mathematics (NCTM).
 Members of each organization are represented on the Mathical Book Prize selection panel, and both organizations coordinate with MSRI to announce the competition results, share resources for educators, and promote Mathical award winning titles both online and at events throughout the country.

 The National Council of Teachers of Mathematics (NCTM) is the public voice of mathematics education, supporting teachers to ensure equitable mathematics learning of the highest quality for all students through vision, leadership, professional development, and research.
-NCTM is the world’s largest mathematics education organization, with 80,000 members and more than 230 Affiliates throughout the United States and Canada.
+Founded in 1920, NCTM is the world’s largest mathematics education organization, with 40,000 members and more than 200 Affiliates throughout the United States and Canada.

 Mathical Book Prize Selection Panel